fltk/fltk/README.MSWindows.txt

   http://www.fltk.org/software.php

 into your home folder.
 The default location as seen from MSWindows is similar to

   C:\MinGW\msys\1.0\home\matt\

-If you are familiar with "subversion" and like to stay current with you version, you will find the subversion access parameters at the bottom of that page.
-Unpack FLTK into a convinient location.
-I like to have everything in my dev
+If you are familiar with "subversion" and like to stay current with your version, you will find the subversion access parameters at the bottom of that page.
+Unpack FLTK into a convenient location.
+I like to have everything in my dev directory:
-directory:

   cd
   mkdir dev